pschroedl/transformer_attention_clustering/README.md

 ## Overview:
 A pre-trained Bert for Question-Answering Model (huggingface) is fine-tuned on the Squad2 Dataset, using a max-token size of 384.

-Each example, when evaluated on the fine-tuned model, produces a 12x12 matrix of attentions, each consisting of a mapping of the attention weight s from each token to all tokens ( 384x384 )
+Each example, when evaluated on the fine-tuned model, produces a 12x12 matrix of attentions, each consisting of attention weights mapping each token to all tokens ( 384x384 ).

 A Trained Barlow twins model ( with the last, linear classifier layer removed ) is fed a scaled version (0-255) of each of the layer and heads (12x12) attention weights to produce vectors of 2048 32 bit floats.
+Using the first 130,000 squad2 examples the resulting dataset is over 18M data points and takes up a little more than 400GB in CSV format.

-Using IntelPython enhanced ScikitLearn, cuML, or Dask + cuML to perform dimensionality reduction and/or clustering algorithms distributed across multiple CPUS/GPUs, Dataset of attentions are clustered.
+Initially using Intel Python enhanced ScikitLearn is investigated to scale, Dask + cuML were settled on for their extraordinary performance.
+Dimensionality reduction and clustering algorithms distributed across multiple GPUs is performed.

 Resultant cluster labels are then correllated with their position in the 12 x 12 layer/head matrix corresponding to attentions  created when evaluating a single Squad2 QA example.

+Clustering using DBScan largely produced a single dominant cluster favoring the earlier layers of the bert architecture.
+Noise was primarily made up of later layers.
+This suggests that variance increases as the input data travels through subsequent layers.
+Additional, much smaller clusters were also found in which data points corresponded to a single or few common heads within groupings of adjacent examples in the squad2 dataset.
+The squad2 examples were sampled sequentially so neighboring examples share the same provided context with differing questions.

+An additional clustering step was also performed, taking the largest cluster and re-running dbscan.
+This produced a larger number of 'satellite' clusters containing a much more evenly distributed group of heads.

 A Springboard Capstone Project: [Proposal](proposal.md)